 Field-Based Expertise Offices

 The fields of the expertise offices became numerous with having various specializations involved.
-The greatest number of offices is in the field of engineering, amounting to 18.
-And the smallest number, which has reached 9 offices, is in the field of information technology.
+The greatest number of offices is in the field of humanities and educational aspects, amounting to 82.
+And the smallest number, which has reached 5 offices, is in the field of innovation and creativity.